LSmyrnaios/PublicationsRetriever/README.md

 - Run ``mvn install`` to create the new ***JAR*** file.<br>
 - Execute the program with the following command:<br>
 **``java -jar doc_urls_retriever-0.4-SNAPSHOT.jar arg2:'<dataType: document | dataset | all>' arg3:'-downloadDocFiles' arg4:'-firstDocFileNum' arg5:'NUM' arg6:'-docFilesStorage' arg7:'storageDir' arg8:'-inputDataUrl' arg9: 'inputUrl'``**
 <br><br>
+*You can use the argument '-inputFileFullPath' to define the inputFile, instead of the stdin-redirection.
+That way, the progress percentage will appear in the logging file.*
+<br><br>

 **Arguments explanation:**